microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

     value: string;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "pickerListItemTemplate" is marked as @public, but its signature references "PickerListItem" which is marked as @alpha
+// Warning: (ae-incompatible-release-tags) The symbol "pickerListItemTemplate" is marked as @public, but its signature references "PickerListItem" which is marked as @beta
 //
 // @public (undocumented)
 export const pickerListItemTemplate: FoundationElementTemplate<ViewTemplate<PickerListItem>>;

-// Warning: (ae-incompatible-release-tags) The symbol "pickerListTemplate" is marked as @public, but its signature references "PickerList" which is marked as @alpha
+// Warning: (ae-incompatible-release-tags) The symbol "pickerListTemplate" is marked as @public, but its signature references "PickerList" which is marked as @beta
 //
 // @public (undocumented)
 export const pickerListTemplate: FoundationElementTemplate<ViewTemplate<PickerList>>;

-// @alpha
+// @beta
 export class PickerMenu extends FoundationElement {
     // @internal
     footerElements: HTMLElement[];